 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-Family and friends will be received on Monday, May 1, 2023 from 5:00 PM to 8:00 PM at Kane Funeral Home; 25 Catoonah Street, Ridgefield.
-A Mass of Christian Burial will be celebrated on Tuesday, May 2, 2023 at 10:00 AM at St. Mary's Church; 55 Catoonah Street, Ridgefield.
-Interment will follow in St. Mary's Cemetery; 110 North Street, Ridgefield.
+Family and friends will be received on Monday, February 12, 2024 from 5:00 PM to 8:00 PM at Kane Funeral Home; 25 Catoonah Street, Ridgefield.
+A funeral mass will be celebrated on THURSDAY, FEBRUARY 15, 2024 at 10:00 AM in Saint Mary’s Church; 55 Catoonah Street, Ridgefield.
+Interment will follow in Saint Mary’s Cemetery; 110 North Street, Ridgefield.

 Contributions in Mrs. Casey’s memory may be made to the Ridgefield Thrift Shop which donates their proceeds to local charities, https://www.ridgefieldthriftshop.com